“I like Jesus a lot. It is just those Christians that I can’t stand.”

 Remember what Jesus told the Saul the Persecutor, soon to become Paul the Apostle, as Saul was terrorizing the young Church?
 “Saul, Saul, why do you persecute Me?”
 Like it or not, when you get Jesus, you get his followers too!

 What do you think?

-Annie and I are serving the Lord in the US, South America, and beyond.
+Annie and I are serving the Lord in the US, South America, India and beyond.
 We are training leaders and helping build great local churches.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!